ElectricNightOwl/ArmSwinger/README.md

 ## How does it work?
 ### ArmSwing Locomotion
 Your movement is based on the movement and rotation of both controllers.
-When ArmSwinger is activated by holding one or both grip buttons (depending on Swing Mode), the script translates any X/Y/Z controller movement into play space movement.
+When ArmSwinger is activated by holding one or both controller buttons (depending on Swing Mode), the script translates any X/Y/Z controller movement into play space movement.
 The speed is based on the movement of one or both controllers.
 The direction is the direction that one or both controllers are pointing.

 ### Play Area vertical adjustment
 The play area is constantly adjusted based on the position of the headset and the terrain underneath it.
 Your physical floor will always match up with the terrain directly under your headset.
 This occurs both when moving artificially and when moving physically.